Sierra Leone mudslides: Survivors tell of grief, horror, loss

 "Later, I looked for my husband and I didn't see him," she says, sobbing quietly, her face etched with pain.
 "I didn't see my uncle ... my sister, she lost two of her children.
 I didn't see her again."

-Kondeh and her her husband had only moved to the Mount Sugar Loaf area in June, after saving up to rent a home there.
+Kondeh and her husband had only moved to the Mount Sugar Loaf area in June, after saving up to rent a home there.
 With that home destroyed, she and her baby daughter are left to sleep on the floor of this shared building.

 Outside, the search continues, with rescue workers digging through the dirt for bodies, the stench of decomposing remains hanging in the air.